ejyongc/election_analysis/README.md

 Utilizing Python to do an electoral analysis

 ## Overview of Election Audit
 In this analysis we'll be utilizing python to audit data for the electiction commission in order to determine the results of the election.
-The analysis consists of 3 main sections: The total count of votes in this election, the audit of votes by candidate and county, and the final results of the election and the announcement of the winner.
+The analysis consists of 4 main sections: The total count of votes in this election, the audit of votes by candidate and county, the final results of the election, and the announcement of the winner.

 ## Election-Audit Results:

 ### - How many votes were cast in this congressional election?
 The total count of votes was 369,711.
-In order to determine the total count of votes on the election, we created a loop to go through all the rows on the *election_ressults.csv* file.
+In order to determine the total count of votes on the election, we created a *for* loop to go through all the rows on the *election_ressults.csv* file.

 ![image](https://github.com/ejyongc/election_analysis/blob/main/Resources/List%20and%20dictionary%20loop.png)

 ### - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-In the same loop mentioned above, we were able to extract the *candidate_name* & *county_name* into two separate lists, and *candidates_votes* and *counties_votes* into two separate dictionaries that we will be used later to calculate the votes and percentage of total votes for each county and candidate.
+In the same *for* loop mentioned above, we were able to extract the *candidate_name* & *county_name* into two separate lists, and *candidates_votes* and *counties_votes* into two separate dictionaries that will be used later to calculate the votes and percentage of total votes for each county and candidate.

 After creating the list and dictionary for the counties, we ran a loop to calculate *votes* and *votes_percentage* for each county in the *county_name* list. (image below)